I enjoy writing articles on traveling, weddings, the arts, and great food.

 The Steampunk Bridal Party

-Though, Steampunk is a way of life for many, it can also be a thematic wedding party for those interested in a time period where nostalgia meets the future.
-Though some people feel the visuals are a bit dark and dingy for a wedding, consider many of the top fashion designers have created gowns and suits that run well into the thousands of dollars, while fusing intricate craftsmenship into their works of art.
+Though Steampunk is a way of life for many, it can also be a thematic wedding party for those interested in a time period where nostalgia meets the future.
+Though some people feel the visuals are a bit dark and dingy for a wedding, consider many of the top fashion designers have created gowns and suits that run well into the thousands of dollars, while fusing intricate craftsmanship into their works of art.
 Steampunk isn't just a counterculture, it a land of artwork.

 Each item created in the world of Steampunk is original and one-of-a-kind.
 There is no mass production line creating products from this visual genre.
 Instead, each dress, boot, hat, and cravat is created by someone's hand.
 Attention is paid to the details.
 I would venture to say that many of these items are better made and higher quality than most items sold off the rack in a store.
 Of course, it all comes down to taste.
 I think there is an easy way to make Steampunk either "dressed down" so it is a bit dingy looking, or to "dress it up" and make it very couture to appear as if you are in a historical film.

 It is a funky world.
 It's a more playful version of Gothic, and it's visually cleaner than a lot of punk.
 Perhaps it's more developed with class and style; refined and elegant.

 Dresses from the Victorian era lend themselves to a particular type of class—a time period when manners were important, and people had more time.